aka2029/WebDevelopment-AbsorbingIT/Bootstrap_Sandbox/Readme.md

 -> Most of the time go with md commands bec then in small screen it will be stacked & that's what we want.

--> While mentioning the total no. cols if we preceed 12 then it automatically wraps.
+-> While mentioning the total no. cols if we preceed 12 then it automatically wraps include the full version of jQuery because the slim version doesnot include the animate method.

+-> For scrollspy

 ### JavaScript Widgets